 - You haven’t been taxed in Portugal for the previous five years.

 Being a tax resident means that you must have resided in Portugal for more than 183 days of the year.
 You must also register your Portuguese address with the tax authorities.

-Under NHR, UK pensions are taxable at 10 percent for the first 10 years in the country.
+Under NHR, UK pensions are taxable at 10% for the first 10 years in the country.

 If you’re a freelancer working in one of Portugal’s high value-added activities, such as journalism or computer programming, you may be eligible for a flat rate of 20% tax on your Portugal-sourced income.

-We recommend seeking advice from an experienced tax advisor before moving forward.
+We recommend seeking advice from a qualified tax advisor before moving forward.
 Contact us for a recommendation.

 How to get a Portuguese passport

 If you’re moving to Portugal after Brexit, then you’re probably interested in acquiring EU citizenship.